Joy096/deutsch-kurs/README.md

 ### About

 A personal web app for learning German with the **Pluspunkt Deutsch A1** textbook.
-Theory, vocabulary, quizzes and dialogue cards — all in one place, optimised for mobile.
+Concise lesson notes, vocabulary and practice tools — all in one place, optimised for mobile.

 ### ✨ Features